kleinbottle/swanlotus/content/blogs/mind-of-tesla/mind-of-tesla.md

 concentrated power, vividness, automaticity, and verisimilitude of the dreaming mind.

-\subsection{Questions: vivid visualization and virtual laboratory}
+### Questions: vivid visualization and virtual laboratory

 Tesla's virtual laboratory is so unusual as to beggar belief.
 However, Tesla was a scientist and engineer, schooled in accurate observation and respect for